HMS Valiant (1914): Drydock accident in Ceylon

 In 1944, Valiant was sent to the Far East to join the Eastern Fleet.
 There she took part in raids against Japanese bases in Indonesia.
 On 8 August 1944, she was severely damaged in an accident with the floating drydock at Trincomalee, Ceylon.
 The drydock was being raised with Valiant in it by pumping water from ballast tanks.
 The tanks were emptied in the wrong sequence for Valiant's weight distribution, which was exacerbated by her full munitions load.
-As a result, the drydock was over-stressed at its ends, broke its back and sank.
+As a result, the drydock sagged, broke its back, and sank.
 Valiant's two inner screws were jammed as well as one of her rudders.
 Valiant had remained in steam and was able to avoid worse damage or sinking.
 After the incident, the responsible Naval Constructor was disciplined.

 Fate

-It was decided to sail Valiant to Alexandria, where there were suitable docking facilities.
-However she could not steer a straight course, and could not make more than 8 kn.
-She got as far as Suez Bay, but could not attempt the Suez Canal in that condition.
-Lt Cmdr Peter Keeble, an experienced diver and salvage expert, personally supervised the removal of her two inner screw shafts near the gland.
+Due to the incident in Ceylon, Valiant was planned to be sent to Alexandria, where there were suitable docking facilities for repairs; however, she could not steer a straight course and was unable to travel faster than 8 kn.
+She got as far as the Gulf of Suez but grounded at the entrance to the Suez Canal and so was sent to return to the United Kingdom via the Cape of Good Hope.

+Lieutenant Commmander Peter Keeble, who was an experienced diver and salvage expert, supervised the removal of Valiant's inner-screw shafts.
 The A-brackets holding the shafts and screws were also cut, dropping both screws and shafts to the bottom.
-Keeble had perfected available underwater cutting torches by combining British and Italian technology to cut away the thick propeller shafts.
-She returned to the UK and was decommissioned in July 1945.
-Valiant formed part of the Imperieuse stoker mechanics' training establishment at Devonport for the rest of her career.
+To accomplish this, Keeble combined British and Italian underwater cutting torch technology.

+Valiant returned to the UK and was decommissioned in July 1945.
+For the rest of her career, Valiant formed part of the Imperieuse stoker mechanics' training establishment at Devonport.
 She was sold for scrap on 19 March 1948, and left Devonport for the breakers of Arnott Young at Cairnryan on 11 August of that year.